 Okay, let's look at how things might go from that point:

-- As with the relinquished property, when you have a fully executed contract, you will need to provide a copy to us.
+As with the relinquished property, when you have a fully executed contract, you will need to provide a copy to us.
 We also will need to know who is going to conduct the closing so we can coordinate the exchange with them.
 We will review their paperwork for compliance with the instructions we have provided to them and obtain their wiring instructions to get your funds to them for the closing.
 Remember that you have 180 calendar days to complete your exchange, so any replacement properties you wish to acquire using exchange money must be closed within that time period.
 (The 45-day ID period and the 180-day exchange period run concurrently!)

 That's it in what really can't be called a nutshell.
 There are many, many other little twists and turns that invariably arise, and lots of behind-the-scenes activity, but I believe the above comments will give you a fair idea of what happens in the typical exchange.
 Please get in touch with any questions.